rwyeth/hello-world/README.md

 # hello-world
-this is for learning git hub
+this is Richard Wyeth's repository for learning git hub